coder187/ci_ms3_cookbook/TESTING.md

 #### First Time Visitor Goals
 1. As a First Time Visitor, I want to easily understand the main purpose of the site.
     * The website title is clearly displayed in top left of the window, and maintains its position on scroll.
-    * The index page clearly displays top level stats together with a map of the Republic of Ireland.
 2. As a First Time Visitor, I want to be able to easily navigate throughout the site to find content.
-    * The website navigation bar is displayed at the top of all pages and maintains its position on scroll.
+    * The website navigation bar is displayed at the top of all pages.

 #### Returning Visitor Goals
-3. As a Returning Visitor, I want to see the latest COVID-19 data for Ireland.
+3. As a Returning Visitor, I want to see the latest Recipes added.
-    * Data is updated automatically on page refresh.
+    * Recipes are searchable by name and description.
-4. As a Returning Visitor, I want to signup for the daily update summary.
+4. As a Returning Visitor, I want to view my favourite recipes.
-    * Signup.html allows the user subscribe.
+    * Users can pin recipes to their profile for easy retrival later.

 #### Frequent User Goals
-5. As a Frequent Visitor, I want to verify where the data is sourced from.
+5. As a Frequent Visitor, I want to view the best rated recipes.
-    * Information on data provides can be found in Sources.html
+    * Ratings are disaplayed on the recipe card & the top ten recipes are displayed on a slider.
-6. As a Frequent Visitor, I want to see historic data trends.
+6. As a Frequent Visitor, I want to edit and remove old recipes.
-    * Historical ICU data is displayed on panel to the left of (or above on mobile) the map.
+    * Users can edit and delete recipes from their MyCookBook profile page.
-7. As a Frequent Visitor, I want to compare ROI data with other countries of interest.
+7. As a Frequent Visitor, I want to view and compare nutritional data on each recipe.
     * *Not implemented yet.*

   ![](https://raw.githubusercontent.com/coder187/covidtracker/main/supp/screenie/userStories_MS2_1.png)
   ![](https://raw.githubusercontent.com/coder187/covidtracker/main/supp/screenie/userStories_MS2_2.png)
   ![](https://raw.githubusercontent.com/coder187/covidtracker/main/supp/screenie/userStories_MS2_3.png)

 ### Further Testing
-  * I want to further enhance the error trapping while processing the rest services response.
+  * I want to further enhance the error trapping and implement a logging system such that admin users may view a log of activity.
-  * Further testing over slow connections.
-  * Lighthouse testing shows very poor score for Performance.